dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@worker1:~$
 </code></pre>

-Next phase is the flow being sent from backendsvc service to the frontend pod and the processing of that flow is explained in the next section.
+Next step is the flow to be sent from backendsvc service to the frontend pod and the processing of that flow and that is explained in the next section.

-# 7. Phase 4 - Service to Frontend
+# 7. Service to Frontend
 [Back to table of contents](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_b/README.md#part-b)

 In this section the response from backendsvc service to the frontend pod will be explained.